lisawangyilu/QF5214-Group_15-Project/README.md

 This report presents the development process and operational details of a stock market dashboard designed to combine quantitative financial data with qualitative sentiment analysis, thereby providing investors with a holistic view of market conditions.
 The dashboard serves as a tool for investors to make informed decisions by examining both numerical market data and the prevailing public sentiment towards the top stocks in the market.

 ## Problem Statement
 After the Chinese stock market's steep decline in February and March, investors face a dilemma: has market sentiment bottomed out, signaling a time to buy the dip?
 If news headlines are overwhelmingly positive yet stock forum sentiments are bleak, it could signal an undervalued market ripe for investment.
 However, sifting through forums for individual comments is a time-consuming and inefficient process, and one might miss out on crucial sentiment indicators.
 Enter our dashboard, a fusion of real-time financial data and sentiment analysis, designed for the modern stock market.
 It navigates through numerical trends and investor psychology, offering a holistic view that guides investment strategies.
-This tool is a game-changer for investors aiming to make informed decisions in a fluctuating market.
+This tool is a game-changer for investors aiming to make informed decisions in a fluctuating market!

 ## Introduction